Box Truck Insurance: Cost & Coverage Guide (2026)

 What's the cheapest box truck insurance?

-Solo, 16' or 20' truck, $750K Auto, clean MVR, garaged outside high-litigation metro = $4,500-$7,500/yr at Progressive Commercial or Berkshire GUARD typically.
+Solo, 16' or 20' truck, $750K Auto, clean MVR, garaged outside high-litigation metro = $4,500-$7,500/yr through Berkshire GUARD or Sentry Select-style specialty programs typically.
 Lower than that often signals coverage gaps.
 Cheapest is rarely the right answer for FMCSA-authority operators because shippers/programs require specific minimums.

 How fast can I get box-truck insurance?

-Solo, clean MVR, 16'-24' box truck: same-day to 48 hours typical (Progressive Commercial issues same-day for standard tier).
+Solo, clean MVR, 16'-24' box truck: same-day to 48 hours typical (some specialty carriers issue same-day binders for clean-MVR standard-tier operators).
 Amazon DSP onboarding: 5-10 business days for the full $1M Auto + $1M GL + WC + telematics stack.
 Household goods mover (MC-MX): 7-14 business days because of FMCSA filings and state licensing coordination.

 Quick glossary — box-truck terms